mccpy/hw-3-valentinvarbanov/README.md

 Run Preparation Program 2, then run it a second time.
 Explain in a few words each:

 * What does the "if os.path.isfile(filename)" condition test?

+If a regular file exists(regular according to the unix definition)

 * What is the difference between "f = open(filename, 'r')" and "f = open(filename, 'w')"?

+`r` stands for read-only and `w` for write mode when opening the file

 * What is the meaning of "a, b = line.split()"

+Splits the line by space separator - `' '` and assigns the components to a and b.
+The code would fail if there are less than 2 or more than 2 components.

 * What is the meaning of "f.write(str(a[0]) + ' ' + str(a[1]) + '\n')", and in particular of the "\n"?

+It writes data to the file. `'\n'` writes a new line after each entry.

 * What is this program's potential use?

+Generate or update disk positions, depending if a file with specific name is present.

 ## B